adjtomo/seisflows/docs/getting_started_chinook.rst

 .. code:: bash

     cd $CENTER1/work/specfem3d_workdir/DATA
-    mv CMTSOLUTION CMTSOLUTION_01
-    cp CMTSOLUTION_01 CMTSOLUTION_02
+    mv CMTSOLUTION CMTSOLUTION_01  # source 1 is the example default cp CMTSOLUTION_01 CMTSOLUTION_02  # source 2 is the same as source 1
     ln -s CMTSOLUTION_01/ CMTSOLUTION  # not necessary but aesthetically pleasing

 3d) Create Initial (and target) models
 ``````````````````````````````````````

 Now we'll run SPECFEM to generate our mesh and model.
 This is the same procedure
-you would follow if running a forward simulation in SPECFEM.
+you would follow if running a forward simulation in SPECFEM, except we will not
+run the solver.

 We need a slurm-specific SBATCH script to run our executables.
-You can find an
-`example SBATCH scripts for Chinook here <https://github.com/bch0w/simutils/blob/master/cluster/runscripts/chinook/specfem3d/>`__.

-I will use two files from this directory, run_xmeshfem3d.sh and
+You can find `example SBATCH scripts for Chinook here <https://github.com/bch0w/simutils/blob/master/cluster/runscripts/chinook/specfem3d/>`__.
+I will use two files from this directory, `run_xmeshfem3d.sh` and `run_xgenerate_databases.sh`.
-run_xgenerate_databases.sh

 .. note::

-    SPECFEM2D and SPECFEM3D_GLOBE do not require the xgenerate_databases step
+    SPECFEM2D and SPECFEM3D_GLOBE do not require the `xgenerate_databases` step

 .. code:: bash